 Dried beef in a creamy white sauce known as a bechamel.

 They are the same thing.
 The beef is preserved by drying and curing it.
 It’s packaged and sold thinly sliced.
-Find it in the refrigerated section or the canned foods aisle.
+Find it in the canned foods aisle.

 Carl Buddig is a popular brand and is often used for chipped beef.